Summer Ideas

 1. Make your Own Soda!

-Summer in Maryland.
-Yes, it can be brutal, especially for my husband.
-Every year we go through probably hundreds of glass bottles of mineral water.
-And there are many times when we run out….and so the joy of a refreshing cold mineral water has always been diminished by the counting of the bottles we still had left!
+Summers were so hot and humid when I lived in Maryland.
+We used to run through mineral water really fast and it added up financially so fast.
+There were many times when we ran out….and so the joy of a refreshing cold mineral water has always been diminished by the counting of the bottles we still had left!

-This time, I decided to also get something summery for my husband for his birthday: and you guessed it.
+I finally decided to also get something summery for my husband for his birthday: and you guessed it.
 I bought him a soda maker.
 Come to think of it, I grew up in Poland with a soda maker called syfon.
 This was something we did in Poland.
 You had to replace the CO2 loan every so often.
-That was early 70s…..Needless to say, my husband is so very happy with his gift.
+That was early 70s…..Needless to say, my husband was so very happy with his gift.
 The soda maker came with 2 bottles and a C02 load that lasts you for 60 liters of water, if I remember correctly.
-There are many on the market, and I got one that was very simple and on sale.
 You do not have to plug it in.
 It is skinny and small and will fit on the counter under your cabinet.
 The soda making process takes about 10-15 seconds.
-I just keep up with ice cubes.
+I just keep up with ice cubes (from filtered water).
 Nutrition: This is much better than club soda, so if the water you use for it has minerals, your new soda will retain them!
-But unlike mineral water, the soda maker does not give you any additional minerals.
-Use filtered water: get a filter that retains minerals (I use PURE H20 for that reason), and all you do is pump CO2 into it.
+Note that unlike mineral water, the soda maker does not give you any additional minerals.
+Use filtered water: get a filter that retains minerals (I use Aquasana and Berkey for that reason), and all you do is pump CO2 into it.
 DO NOT use tap water please, not even for the ice cubes.
-Why am I so excited about it?
-Because I have too many patients that struggle getting enough water or simply hate plain water, and so hydration without junk products becomes a challenge for them.
 This is a great way to enjoy water AND avoid sugary or artificially sweetened drinks.
 We are conditioned by industry to expect sweetness in a liquid we drink.
 I believe a soda maker will help you wean yourself off it!

-Here are my two new friends, the Dessert Bullet and the Soda Stream!
+Here are my two summer friends, the Dessert Bullet and the Soda Stream!

 2. How to Make your Cold Drink more Exciting